 Faced with limited access to her daughter’s life, a controlling mom might increase her attempts to manipulate her adult child.
 She might say things like: Why are you disrespecting me?
 I don’t know what is happening to you, but I don’t like it.
 Why don’t you trust me anymore?

 As a trained therapist, I often work with women caught in a sticky web of pleasing their mother.
 The effects of a controlling mother on a daughter can be severe.
 At minimum, a grown adult daughter might hesitate to share ideas or plans with her controlling mother, wanting to avoid disapproval.
-One of the most damaging mother daughter dynamics is the idea that moms and their daughters should be best friends.
+One of the most damaging mother-daughter dynamics is the idea that moms and their daughters should be best friends.

 You Can Stand Up To Her Disapproval

 The aftereffects of having a controlling mother can go much deeper than disapproval.
-For some women, the fear of upsetting their mother has become a framework that controls their adult life.
+For some women, the fear of upsetting their mothers has become a framework that controls their adult life.
 It is difficult to overcome the swelling sense of dread, your heart racing as you prepare to anticipate her displeasure..

 Controlling Mothers Can Damage Their Daughters

 It is important to recognize that our families are made up of imperfect people, and frankly, that includes each one of us.
 Every family in this world carries their own personal type of dysfunction, some more damaging than others.

 As grown adults, we are personally obligated to take responsibility for the dysfunctional behavior that we learned from our early role models.

 Yes, some of our deepest wounds originate from our family, but as adults, we are compelled to move from the place of a powerless victim to an empowered grown person.